 How Often Should You Wash Your Clothes?
 This Fashion Designer's Answer Might Shock You

 While the devotedly hygienic among you might insist that you should regularly wash your clothes, designer Stella McCartney has a different take on the issue.
-The environmentally conscious fashion maven briefly commented on the topic during an interview with The Guardian, and the internet was really in its feelings about it.
+The environmentally conscious fashion maven briefly commented on the topic during an interview with The Guardian, and readers have a lot of opinions about it.
 Whether your concerns are fashion driven, environmental, or based on a love of all things hygiene related, you might be wondering how often you should wash your clothes.

 When it comes to hygiene and the health of your skin, Dr. John Zampella, IV, MD, of New York University (NYU) Langone's Medical Center tells Bustle that there are good reasons to wash your clothes.

 "Certainly, soiled clothing is more likely to harbor bacteria, and washing your clothes removes soil and bacteria.
 It also depends a bit on where your clothes are traveling," the dermatologist says.
 "If you work in healthcare, the hospital is full of bad bacteria and washing your work clothes regularly is very important.
 If you work from home, re-wearing your clothes a few times before washing probably isn't going to hurt you."

 Dr. Zampella adds that although infections from clothes aren't necessarily common, they're not impossible.
 "If clothes are dirty with body fluids (sweat, blood etc), those are the most likely culprits to contain and harbor infectious agents, and those clothes should be washed," he says.
 "I would say that if there is visible dirt to brush off, it's probably time to wash those pants no matter how expensive they were."